saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Allow you to represent a closed set of possible subtypes that can be associated with a given type.
 Enum classes are a simple form of ADT.

 ### Sealed classes
+- Sealed classes are used for representing restricted class heirarchy which means we know how many subclasses are there for a particular class.
+- subclasses can have their own properties.
+So subclasses can have different properties in different instances.
+- Their can be multiple instances of the sealed subclasses.
-- Sealed classes let you specify an ADT similar to anenum, but with more control over the specific subtypes than an enum provides.
+- Sealed classes let you specify an ADT similar to an enum, but with more control over the specific subtypes than an enum provides.
 - Sealed class has a limited number of subclasses that must be defined within the same file where it is defined, otherwise it is ineligible for subclassing.
-- Kotlin doesnt have algebric data types.
+- Kotlin doesn't have algebric data types.
 - But you can simulate them using sealed classes.
 - Sealed classes puts restriction on what type of classes can inherit from base class.
-- Inner(nested classes) iheriting from outer class to implement two different return types for http request, viz. "success" and "failure".
+- Inner(nested classes) inheriting from outer class to implement two different return types for http request, viz. "success" and "failure".
 - The "sealed" keyword before the "class" keyword ensures that no other class can inherit from the outer class.
 - Starting Kotlin v1.1, the inner class restriction was removed.
 Now classes can be defined  anywhere within the same file.
 - list.filterNotNull() vs. String.orEmpty()

 # Interfaces and Abstract Classes
 - Interfaces can define methods and properties.
 - Property initializer is not allowed in interface.
+An interface can't have properties with a backing field and a constructor.
 - You can override the interface properties.
 - Using an interface, a group of classes can have properties or functions in common without sharing a superclass or subclassing one another.
 - An interface outlines the `what`, and the `how` must be provided in the classes that implement it.
 - Interface allows you to specify common properties and behavior that are supported by a subset of classes in your program without being required to specify how they will be implemented.
 - Abstract classes are similar to interfaces in that they can specify the what without the how, but they are different in that they can also define constructors and act as a superclass.
 - Functions in an interface need not have a body.
 - The `open` keyword is not required on function declarations in an interface.
 This is because all properties and functions you add to an interfac emust be open implicitly, since they would serve no purpose otherwise.
-- A class cannot inherit from more than one base class.
-- The above is called **single inheritance model**.

 ### Interface
 - Declared using `interface` keyword.
 - Very similar to abstract class, but they cannot have state (ie only **abstract property** allowed).
 - An interface cannot specify a constructor.
-- A class can inherit from one base class and multiple interfaces.
+- A class can inherit from only one base class and multiple interfaces.
+This is called **single inheritance model**.
 - Interface is similar to abstract classes but they dont have a state(properties), they only have (abstract)methods.
 - Methods in interface are abstract by default.
 - Abstract methods in interface don't require `abstract` keyword unlike abstract classes.